 Mount Agung is the highest point on the island and holds spiritual significance for the Balinese people.

-Gunung Agung is considered the most sacred mountain in Bali and is often referred to as the “Mother Mountain” by the Balinese people.
+Gunung Agung Volcano is considered the most sacred mountain in Bali and is often referred to as the “Mother Mountain” by the Balinese people.
 It is believed to be the abode of the gods and the spiritual center of the island.

 In Balinese Hindu belief Mount Agung represents the cosmic axis, connecting the physical and spiritual worlds.
 It holds important spiritual and symbolic significance in Balinese cosmology.
+Balinese people believe a god lives on every mountain (just like Nepalese people) – Mount Agung is home to Mahadewa.

-Is it difficult to hike Mount Agung?
+Is it difficult to hike Mt Agung?

 Hiking Mount Agung requires good physical condition as the climb is demanding and requires a reasonable level of fitness.
 Hiring a local guide who can provide valuable insights and ensure your safety throughout the journey is key – I saw people doing it alone, but I would never recommend it in Indonesia.